UremiaSkip to the navigation

-Uremia (uremic syndrome) is a serious complication of chronic kidney disease and acute kidney injury (also known as acute renal failure).
+Uremia (uremic syndrome) is a serious complication of chronic kidney disease and acute kidney injury (which used to be known as acute renal failure).
 It occurs when urea and other waste products build up in the body because the kidneys are unable to eliminate them.
 These substances can become poisonous (toxic) to the body if they reach high levels.

 Prolonged or severe fluid buildup (edema) may make the uremic syndrome worse.